fluidware/fluidsurveys-docs/chapters/Editor/editorfeatures.rst

 	*Figure 5.7* View Survey Versions calendar

 A dialog will then appear listing all of the saved versions of the survey.
-You can first view the different versions, and if you’d like to restore your survey to one of the previously saved version, click [Revert]
+You can first view the different versions, and if you'd like to restore your survey to one of the previously saved version, click [Revert]

 .. figure:: ../../resources/editor/survey_versions_previous_versions.png
 	:align: center